How To Treat A Dog With Dry Skin

 Treating your dog’s dry skin at home can help alleviate discomfort and improve their skin health.
 However, treating dog dry skin at home can also save a fortune and if it stops dry skin you won’t have to pay out for vet expenses.
 Here are some tips for treating dog dry skin at home:

 1. Regular Bathing: Bathe your dog using a mild, moisturising shampoo specifically formulated for dogs with dry or sensitive skin.
 Avoid using harsh shampoos that can further strip away natural oils.
 If in doubt consult your vets for advice on the best shampoo or conditioner to use.
+There are a number of dogs shampoos available, this is one we like on Amazon.

 2. Moisturise: After bathing, apply a moisturising conditioner or oil to your dog’s coat and skin.
 Coconut oil, olive oil, or specialised pet moisturisers can help hydrate dry skin.
 Be sure to massage the moisturiser thoroughly into your dog’s skin.

 4. Humidify the Air: Increase humidity in your home, especially during dry winter months, by using a humidifier.
-This can help prevent moisture loss from your dog’s skin and improve overall skin hydration.
+This can help prevent moisture loss from your dog’s skin and improve overall skin hydration. *Don’t use essential oils in the humidifier, as they can be poisonous to dogs.

 5. Proper Nutrition: Ensure your dog is receiving a balanced diet rich in essential nutrients, including omega-3 and omega-6 fatty acids, which are essential for maintaining healthy skin and coat.
 Consider switching to a high-quality dog food formulated for skin and coat health if necessary.

 6. Regular Brushing: Brush your dog’s coat regularly to remove dead skin cells, distribute natural oils, and stimulate blood circulation to the skin.
 Use a soft-bristled brush or grooming mitt to avoid irritating sensitive skin.
+There are loads to choose from, however, here is one we link from Amazon.

 7. Avoid Irritants: Identify and eliminate potential irritants that may be contributing to your dog’s dry skin.
 This includes avoiding harsh chemicals, fragrances, and detergents in household cleaners, laundry detergents, and grooming products.